craigfrancis/framework/framework/0.1/doc/helpers/timestamp.md

 ## Database usage

-When using the value from the database:
+When using a value from the database:

 	$timestamp = new timestamp($row['field'], 'db');